antecedent/patchwork/README.md

 	p\filter("Cache::filter", p\assertCompleted());

 Any filter that appears in a filter chain is allowed to "break" it at any time by calling `Patchwork\breakChain()`.
-Breaking it forbids any remaining chained filters from being applied to the currently filtered call.
+Breaking it forbids any remaining filters **in the same chain** from being applied to the currently filtered call.

 The built-in `requireArgs` filter, along with the whole `Patchwork\require*` family, is specifically meant for use in chains.
 As the name suggests, it checks if the arguments of the filtered call match the prespecified ones, and if they do not, it breaks the filter chain.
-In the example above, this results in neither `p\say` nor `p\returnValue` being executed in such cases.
+In the example above, this results in neither `p\say` nor `p\returnValue` being executed in such cases (do not forget that filters are always executed in the same order they are attached in).

 ### Setting Expectations

-To make sure that a call has been filtered, we can set a call count expectation:
+To make sure that a filtered function has been called a specific number of times, we can set a call count expectation:

 	use Patchwork as p;

-	# Expect exactly one call with "foo" as the argument:
+	# Expect one to three calls with "foo" as the argument:
 	p\filter("Cache::filter", p\chain(
 		p\requireArgs(array("foo")),
-		p\expect(1),
+		p\expectCalls(1, 3),
 		p\returnValue("a value")
 	));

-	# Expect one to three calls to Cache::filter("bar"):
+	# Expect at least two calls to Cache::filter("bar"):
 	p\filter("Cache::filter", p\chain(
 		p\requireArgs(array("bar")),
-		p\expect(1, 3),
+		p\expectCalls(2, INF),
 		p\returnValue("another value")
 	));

-	# Expect at least 2 calls to Cache::filter("baz"):
+	# Expect no calls to Cache::filter with any other arguments:
 	p\filter("Cache::filter", p\chain(
-		p\requireArgs(array("baz")),
-		p\expect(2, INF),
-		p\returnValue("another value")
-	));

-	# Expect no calls to Cache::filter with any other arguments:
-	p\filter("Cache::filter", p\expect(0));
+		p\requireUncompleted(),
+		p\expectCalls(0)
+	);

-The filter returned by `Patchwork\expect` counts how many calls it intercepts, and if that number does not fall into the prespecified range, it throws a `Patchwork\Exceptions\UnmetCallCountExpectation` exception.
+The filter returned by `Patchwork\expectCalls` counts how many calls it intercepts, and if that number does not fall into the prespecified range, it throws a `Patchwork\Exceptions\UnmetCallCountExpectation` exception.
 Note, however, that this might not happen until all references to this filter have been lost.

+Also note that because of the nature of filter chains, the exact position of the `Patchwork\expectCalls` filters makes a great difference.
+For example, if we had placed them before `requireArgs` instead, they would not be argument-specific anymore and would therefore count every call to `Cache::fetch`.

 ### PHPUnit Integration

-Since Patchwork uses global variables to store the filters and its own preprocessing callbacks, it breaks the global state backup feature of PHPUnit.
-One solution to this is manually blacklisting these variables:
+Since Patchwork uses global variables to store the filters and its own preprocessing callbacks, it breaks the global state backup feature of [PHPUnit](http://www.phpunit.de/).
+One solution to this is to manually blacklist these variables:

 	class TestCase extends PHPUnit_Framework_TestCase
 	{